 This 1.66-acre site is known as Summit Office Plaza (East).
 Existing uses are commercial.
 According to LoopNet, a commercial broker website, the site consists of 140 parking spaces and a three-story professional office building built in 1984.
 Tenants include environmental consultants, mortgage lenders, and a financial office.
-This site has a low as-built FAR of 0.42, indicating that the site is underutilized.
-According to the Orange County Office of the Treasurer-Tax Collector, the assessed improvement value on this site is 44 percent of the total assessed value (land plus improvements), which also indicates that redevelopment is likely.
+According to the Orange County Office of the Treasurer-Tax Collector, the assessed improvement value on this site is 44 percent of the total assessed value (land plus improvements), which indicates that redevelopment is likely.
+The site currently has multiple vacancies.
+The site is located adjacent to Site 113, which is being purchased by a residential developer, as detailed below.
+The City has received a letter of support from the property owner conveying strong support for including Site 81 in the Housing Element as an opportunity site.
+The property was listed for sale in October 2022 and since that time, nearly 100% of the serious interest from buyers is for redevelopment of the site to residential uses.
+Given this strong level of interest and the owner's willingness to consider a sale, there is a clear path towards this location being redeveloped for residential in the next several years.
+Staff has also discussed this site with multiple housing developers with interest in this site for residential development.
+This site owner also owns adjacent Site 81.

-Site 113: 23332 Mill Creek Dr, 23382 Mill Creek Dr, 23422 Mill Creek Dr, 24411 Mill Creek Dr, and 24411-24461 Ridge Route

-This 15.9-acre site is known as HERE (formerly Lakehills Corporate Park).
-Existing uses are commercial.
-This site consists of five 2-story professional office buildings totaling to 223,888 square feet constructed in 1988 and renovated in 2017.
-It also consists of a parking lot containing 865 spaces.
-The owners are very interested in the possibility of residential use of the property.
-The City has had several meetings with Ron Harari, President and CEO of Tova Capital, Inc., and have received a letter of support for future residential development of the site.
-As of May 11, 2022, the property is being actively marketed for sale.
-Staff has been contacted by at least a halfdozen developers interested in developing some type of residential use on the property.
-There are active long leases on site, however, the size and layout of the site has the opportunity for phasing, subdividing, and grouping remaining office uses in the same building(s) while allowing the site to incrementally realize residential development potential.
-This site has a low as-built FAR of 0.32 indicating that the site is underutilized.
+Site 113: 23332 Mill Creek Dr, 23382 Mill Creek Dr, 23422 Mill Creek Dr, 24411 Mill Creek Dr, and 24411-24461 Ridge Route property.
+The City has had several meetings with Ron Harari, President and CEO of Tova Capital, Inc., and have received a letter of support for future residential development of the site (see Appendix C).
+The property was marketed in May 2022 and staff has been contacted by at least a half-dozen developers interested in developing some type of residential use on the property.
+The property has been purchased by the Kelemen Company and Kingsbarn (a housing developer) who have indicated plans to develop the site with residential land uses, built in four phases to accommodate current office-space leases and to control timing for roll-out of new residential units ensuring adequate market absorption with each phase.
+See support letter, with concept plans, in Appendix C. There are some active long leases on site, however, the size and layout of the site has the opportunity for phasing, subdividing, and grouping remaining office uses in the same building(s) while allowing the site to incrementally realize residential development potential.
+This site has a low as-built FAR of 0.32 where 0.38 is permitted, indicating that the site is underutilized.
 This property has lakefront views, is located very close to services and primary arterials for regional accessibility.